87owo/PYAS/README.md

 PYAS_Engine.py -> Conversion Database (used to convert database dict and list to and from each other)

-PYAS_Extension.py -> File Extension (including scanned file extensions and common file extensions)
+PYAS_Suffixes.py -> File Suffixes (including scanned file suffixes and common file suffixes)

+PYAS_Extension.py -> Extension Kit (Extension scanners developed by other developers)

 PYAS_Model.* -> Virus Database (the virus database must be placed in the same directory)